ToneLi/SSKGQA/README.md

 **Step 2**： Use a BERT-based ranker to rank the candidate query graph.

-If the query graph can be predicted correctly, the right answer can be retreved from KG.
+If the query graph is predicted correctly, the right answer can be retreved from KG.

 ### 2) Configuration